alphagov/govwifi-dev-docs/source/documentation/zendesk_support.md

 If individual users are having problems that are not related to their username and password, it's probably due to local issues - not GovWifi.
 This includes:

-- their device not connecting to the network
 - connectivity dropping or slow internet speeds
 - not being able to access certain websites or do specific things on the network